Stocks Gain as U.S. Weighs Restarting Economy

 U.S. stocks surged Tuesday as investors looked ahead to the eventual reopening of the economy, even as earnings reports from big banks indicated that the coronavirus is taking a toll.

-The Dow Jones Industrial Average rose about 535 points, or 2.3%, in afternoon trading, attempting to continue last week's historic rally.
-The S&P 500 jumped 2.9%, and the Nasdaq Composite rose 3.9%.
+The Dow Jones Industrial Average rose about 560 points, or 2.4%, continuing last week's historic rally.
+The S&P 500 jumped 3.1%, and the Nasdaq Composite rose nearly 4%.

-The gains put the blue-chip index on track to log its fourth gain in the past six trading days.
+The gains gave the blue-chip index its fourth advance in the past six trading days.
 Stocks have charged higher on signs that the coronavirus pandemic is slowing in hard-hit locations -- so much so that two groups of governors began discussing this week how they would gradually ease social-distancing guidelines.
 No timeline has been set.

-Still, the Dow industrials are still down 21% from their mid-February high.
+Still, the Dow industrials are down roughly 20% from their mid-February high.

 The recent optimism by government leaders -- and, in turn, investors -- stands in sharp contrast to the realities playing out for businesses and Americans.
 More than 16 million people have filed for unemployment in the past three weeks, a number that is expected to swell as businesses that once seemed insulated from the virus are now having to tighten budgets.
 Additionally, the International Monetary Fund said Tuesday that the global economy is almost certainly in a recession, with its chief economist predicting that the downturn will be worse than the global financial crisis a decade ago.